Listen to The Cribs' new "lost" single 'Sucked Sweet'

 As for the new single’s B-side, ‘Bad Dream’, Ryan Jarman explained that the song “was recorded in Ross’ garage, at the height of the pandemic in November 2020 as we were all together to launch ‘Night Network’ and trying to make the most of our time when all the record stores were closed!”

-It’s basically about how things that are supposed to be a dream can easily become a nightmare.”

-You can find out more information about The Cribs’ ‘Sonic Blew Singles Club’ here.
+You can find more information about The Cribs’ ‘Sonic Blew Singles Club’ here.

 Meanwhile, the band are set to hit the road for a UK headline tour in March 2022.
 The stint includes performances at London’s Roundhouse, Manchester Academy and Brighton’s Chalk.